 Do not use Sprix before any major surgery or during labor and delivery.

 Do not use Sprix if you have kidney disease.

-What should I avoid while taking Sprix?Do not use any single Sprix bottle for more than one day.
-Discard the bottle no more than 24 hours after taking the first dose, even if the bottle still contains some liquid.
+Each bottle contains 1 day's supply of pain medicine.
+Do not use any single bottle for more than one day.
+Discard the bottle within 24 hours after taking the first dose, even if the bottle still contains some unused medicine.

-Avoid contact of Sprix with the eyes.
-If eye contact occurs, wash out the eye with water or saline, and consult your doctor if irritation persists for more than an hour.
+What should I avoid while taking this medication?Do not spray Sprix into your eyes.
+If eye contact occurs, wash out your eye with water or saline, and contact your healthcare provider if irritation lasts for more than an hour.